christopherpickering/Spotlight-Bible-Search/README.markdown

-This is an auto-generated plugin skeleton.
-Edit the `examples.txt`, `info.json` and `plugin.py` files to turn it into the plugin you need.
+Mac Spotlight plugin for searching for Bible verses from the spotlight search.

+See the docs below for installation.

 For more info on how this works, see [the docs](https://github.com/nate-parrott/Flashlight/wiki/Creating-a-Plugin).